List of Nancy Drew books: Nancy Drew Notebooks (1994–2005)

 The Nancy Drew Notebooks were aimed at younger readers and featured a Nancy who was still in grade school.
 The series was published from 1994 to 2005.

-Nancy Drew Files (1986–1997)
+The Nancy Drew Files (1986–1997)

-In 1986, Simon & Schuster, Inc. began publishing a spin-off series, Nancy Drew Files, running concurrently with the main Nancy Drew Mystery Stories line.
+In 1986, Simon & Schuster, Inc. began publishing a spin-off series, The Nancy Drew Files, running concurrently with the main Nancy Drew Mystery Stories line.
 The Nancy Drew Files were aimed at an older, teenage audience, and is similar in style, target audience, and sensibilities with The Hardy Boys Casefiles.

 Starting in January 2014, Simon & Schuster began releasing this series as eBooks.

 Nancy Drew Files Volume I and Nancy Drew Files Volume II were published September 24, 2019 under the Simon Pulse imprint.
 These are reprints of the first six titles in the series, books 1, 2, and 3 in volume I and books 4, 5 and 6 in volume II.
 Cover art by Fernanda Suarez.